MariosGkMeng/Straightforward-Obsidian2Latex/README.md

 	- **Solution:** Use the text replacement tool in the jupyter file

 # 📽 List of videos
-If you are inpatient and want to jump to some videos, here's the list:
+If you want to jump to some videos, here's the list:

 |     |     |
 | --- | --- |